FireflyMigration/firefly-doc/dev-docs/reference/Comparing-Migrated-Code-with-Magic/eDevelopper/04-DB-Tables-Screen.md

   //other options
 }
 ```
+---

 ## Table Options
 * A Table in .Net is an object of the Entity Class defined in ENV.Data.Entity.cs
 * Note that the Entity Class members include Properties used when defining indexes for tables.
+* For a full list of members of the Entity Class see: [Entity Members](http://www.fireflymigration.com/reference/html/AllMembers_T_Firefly_Box_Data_Entity.htm)
 * The following subsections discuss the equivalent of Magic Table options in the migrated code for the DB Tables (Ctrl-D) screen.

+---

 ### Access